Pavankrishna007/DAA.github.io/README.md

 ## Overview of Quadaral City

+##Electricity Generation
+Using river currents flowing throughout the city to generate electricity sustainably.

+##Transport
+An exclusive, private transport facility to help residents navigate within the city.

+##EV Charge Stations
+A private company setting up charging stations, including an application for their business.

+##Food Delivery Service
+An efficient service ensuring timely delivery of meals across the city.

+##Automobile Service Centers
+Centers offering repairs and maintenance for vehicles at convenient locations.

+##Homestay
+Providing homestay options for travelers, offering a local touch and comfortable stays.

+##Short-Term Rentals
+Short-term room rental services located in key parts of the city.

 [Write more detailed information about the city here, such as the city's concept, vision, and unique features.]